downingbots/ALSET/README.md

  - Point your browser at the webcam.
 There will be some lag.
  - You can reposition by teleop while not in gather_data mode.
  - Put in gather_data mode.
  - The robot will be in NN1, which  means to park the arm.
- Using the RC, position the arm facing down so that the camera can see the robot base.
-The grippers should be approximately straight down, with both grippers touching the base.
+To automatically park the run, the camera should not see lots of movement happening beyond the table (e.g., spectators)
  - when done parking the arm, press reward.
 Then you can train NN2, which is searching for the cube.
  - For NN2, the arm will scan up automatically.
 When the webcam